TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Introduction

 Today's deep learning (DL) systems are large, complex software artifacts.
 With the increasing system complexity and training cost, it becomes not only tempting but also necessary to exploit pre-trained deep neural networks (DNNs) in building DL systems.
 It was estimated that as of 2016, over 13.7\% of DL-related repositories on GitHub re-use at least one pre-trained DNN\mcite{Ji:2018:ccsa}.
 On the upside, this ``plug-and-play'' paradigm greatly simplifies the development cycles\mcite{Sculley:2015:nips}.
 On the downside, as most pre-trained DNNs are contributed by untrusted third parties\mcite{modelzoo}, their lack of standardization or regulation entails profound security implications.

-In particular, pre-trained DNNs can be exploited to launch {\em neural backdoor} attacks\mcite{badnet,trojannn,imc}, one immense threat to the security of DL systems.
-In such attacks, a maliciously crafted DNN (``trojan model'') forces its host system to misbehave once certain pre-defined conditions (``triggers'') are present but functions normally otherwise.
-Such attacks can result in consequential damages such as misleading autonomous vehicles to crashing\mcite{Versprille:2015:news}, maneuvering video surveillance to miss illegal activities\mcite{Cooper:2014:news}, and manipulating biometric authentication to allow improper access\mcite{Biggio:2012:spr}.
+In particular, pre-trained DNNs can be exploited to launch {\em neural backdoor} attacks\mcite{badnet,trojannn,imc}, one primary threat to the security of DL systems.
+In such attacks, a maliciously crafted DNN (``trojan model'') forces its host system to misbehave once certain pre-defined conditions (``triggers'') are met but to function normally otherwise, which can result in consequential damages in security-sensitive domains\mcite{Versprille:2015:news,Cooper:2014:news,Biggio:2012:spr}.

-Motivated by this, intensive research has been conducted on neural backdoors, leading to a plethora of attacks that craft trojan model via exploiting various properties (\meg,\,neural activation patterns)\mcite{badnet,targeted-backdoor,trojannn,invisible-backdoor,Suciu:2018:sec,latent-backdoor} and defenses that mitigate trojan models during inspection\mcite{neural-cleanse,abs,deep-inspect,tabor,neuron-inspect,fine-pruning} or detect trigger inputs at inference\mcite{strip,active-clustering,randomized-smoothing,neo}.
-With the rapid development of new attacks/defenses, a number of open questions have emerged:
+Motivated by this, intensive research has led to a plethora of attacks that craft trojan model via exploiting properties such as neural activation patterns\mcite{badnet,targeted-backdoor,trojannn,invisible-backdoor,Suciu:2018:sec,latent-backdoor} and defenses that mitigate trojan models during inspection\mcite{neural-cleanse,abs,deep-inspect,tabor,neuron-inspect,fine-pruning} or detect trigger inputs at inference\mcite{strip,active-clustering,randomized-smoothing,neo}.
+With the rapid development of new attacks/defenses, a number of open questions have emerged: RQ$_1$ -- {\em What are the strengths and limitations of different attacks/defenses?} RQ$_2$ -- {\em What are the best practices (\meg, optimization strategies) to operate them?} RQ$_3$ -- {\em How can the existing backdoor attacks/defenses be further improved?}